 Let’s start by defining data literacy.
 According to educators and industry experts, data literacy is the ability to read, work with, analyze, and contend with data.
 In other words, it is the ability to properly communicate with data, effectively using data for favorable business actions and outcomes.

 To derive meaning or value from data, one needs to understand what the data is saying.
-They also need to understand the context of the data, as well as its source and construction to make informed decisions based on their findings.
+They also need to understand the context of the data and its source and construction to make informed decisions based on their findings.

 Data-driven businesses that produce data literate employees have a greater contribution to their roles and have a competitive edge in an evolving industry.
 Businesses need to take steps to educate their employees to become data literate.
 This is because organizations have to: